(888) 552-6760 SCHEDULE AN APPOINTMENT

 Maintaining normal or above-normal levels of thyroid hormone in the blood may help reduce the amount of thyroid stimulating hormone (TSH) made by the pituitary gland.
 TSH is a regulatory hormone that stimulates the growth of the thyroid gland, and may also stimulate thyroid cancer cells.
 Normally, the pituitary gland makes more TSH when levels of thyroid hormone are low, so increasing these levels can send a signal to reduce production of thyroid stimulating hormone, and potentially help to keep some thyroid cancers from recurring.

-Radiation treatment options for thyroid cancer include:
+Radiation therapy options for thyroid cancer include those listed below.

-• EBRT is an outpatient procedure.
+It's an outpatient procedure.
 This technique does not carry the standard risks or complications associated with major surgery for thyroid cancer, which may include surgical bleeding, post-operative pain or the risk of stroke, heart attack or blood clot.

-Compared to standard radiotherapy, IMRT allows our radiation oncologists to use higher radiation doses than traditional therapies would allow in these areas.
+Compared to standard radiotherapy, IMRT allows radiation oncologists to use higher radiation doses than traditional therapies would allow in these areas.
 At the same time, IMRT helps to spare more of the surrounding healthy tissue from harmful doses of radiation.

 Radioactive iodine therapy for thyroid cancer may be used alone or in combination with other treatments, such as surgery.
 Treatment with radioactive iodine is used most frequently for thyroid cancers that have spread to the lymph nodes and other parts of the body.

-Because almost all iodine in your bloodstream gets taken up by the thyroid gland, radioactive iodine (I-131) may be used to destroy the thyroid gland and thyroid cancer cells in lymph nodes or other parts of the body.
+Because almost all iodine in the bloodstream gets taken up by the thyroid gland, radioactive iodine (I-131) may be used to destroy the thyroid gland and thyroid cancer cells in lymph nodes or other parts of the body.
 For this procedure, the radioactive iodine is taken into the body either in liquid or capsule form.

 Radioactive iodine therapy is only recommended for differentiated cancer, such as papillary or follicular thyroid cancers.
-It is not used to treat medullary or anaplastic thyroid cancers, because these types of cancer cells do not take up iodine.
+It is not used to treat medullary thyroid carcinoma or anaplastic thyroid cancers, because these types of cancer cells do not take up iodine.

 • It targets hard-to-reach thyroid tumors by sculpting small, powerful and precise radiation beams at the tumors from a full 360 degrees.